blockstarter/sign/README.md

 ### Use it

-* Set (to) address - address where do you want to send money from your multiwallet address
+* Set (to) address - address where do you want to send money from your multisig address
 * Set Amount - How many ether would you like to send

 ```